 It is 2021, and what was hot in 2018 when the Hyperice Hypervolt came into being is cold and stale.
-It’s especially frustrating when Hyperice hasn’t bothered to improve the quality of their product in more than just the one way (added Bluetooth).
+During this time, Hyperice likely hasn’t bothered to iterate on their product design in more than just the one way (added Bluetooth).

 Our initial Hypervolt review covered the product as it was back then; a great vibrational device, capable of warming up the muscles, treating soreness, breaking up lactic acid accumulation and for a soothing massage.

-However, today, Hypervolt Bluetooth lacks what it takes to compete authoritatively in the percussive therapy market.
-There are better devices that offer more value for money.
+However, today, Hypervolt Bluetooth seems to lack what it takes to compete authoritatively in the percussive therapy market.
+While it’s still a very high-quality product, there are simply better devices that offer more value for money.